cloudfoundry/bosh/bosh-stemcell/README.md

 # Build the stemcell

 ```
+cd /bosh
 bundle install --local
-sudo CANDIDATE_BUILD_NUMBER=961 bundle exec rake ci:build_stemcell[vsphere,ubuntu]
-# ...or...
-sudo CANDIDATE_BUILD_NUMBER=961 bundle exec rake ci:build_stemcell[vsphere,centos]
+sudo bundle exec rake ci:build_stemcell[vsphere,centos] CANDIDATE_BUILD_NUMBER=980 http_proxy=http://localhost:3142
 ```

-One trick to speed up stemcell building iteration is to leverage apt-cacher-ng
+Alternatively, you can run that command without the caching proxy, and/or for another OS:

 ```
-sudo bundle exec rake ci:build_stemcell[vsphere,centos] CANDIDATE_BUILD_NUMBER=961 http_proxy=http://localhost:3142
+sudo CANDIDATE_BUILD_NUMBER=980 bundle exec rake ci:build_stemcell[vsphere,ubuntu]
 ```

-# Running the stemcell locally with Fusion
+# Run the stemcell locally with Fusion

-Given that you have VMware Fusion installed, when you want to boot and run a vSphere stemcell:

-* And you double-click the tgz file in Finder, it'll create a new folder
-* In the new folder: Ctrl-Click the file "image", under "Open With", choose "Archive Utility"
-* And then you'll have one more folder!
-There you find the file: image.ovf.
+VMware Fusion is the preferred local virtual environment.
+You can [purchase it here](http://www.vmware.com/products/fusion/).
+Once you have Fusion installed:

+* Unpack the stemcell tarball.
+* Rename the new `image` file to `image.tgz` and untar that as well.
+You should now have an `image.ovf` file.
-* Start VMware Fusion
+* Start VMware Fusion and import this file (**File** -> **Import**)
-* And you click **File** -> **Import** ... to import the above OVF file.
-* Save the imported ovf as `image.vmwarevm` in the `tmp` folder.
+* Save the imported OVF as `image.vmwarevm` in the `tmp` folder.
 * You should see a new VM in your VM library.
 * Double click that new VM and it should be booted.

-# Run the stemcell locally with VirtualBox

-## Import the VM

-The stemcell is dropped into `bosh/tmp/bosh-stemcell-961-vsphere-esxi-centos.tgz`.
-Untar that file.
-You now have a file named `image`.
-Rename that to `image.tgz`, and untar *that* file.
-You now have a file named `image.ovf`.  double click on that file to open it in VirtualBox.

 ## Add the NIC

-Before starting the VM in VIrtualBox:
+Before starting the VM in VirtualBox:

 1. Add a network interface (**Settings** > **Network** > **Adapter 1** > **Enable**)
 1. Select NAT networking (the default)